hacksu/HTML-CSS/README.md

 }
 ```

-Notice that the other paragraphs that we have up above haven't changed; only the ones inside divs did.
-(We could select all the paragraphs everywhere by just using "p" as a selector, but I want to let them rest.)
+Notice that if you have other paragraphs outside the row container, they haven't changed; only the ones inside the row container did.
+(We could select all the paragraphs everywhere by just using "p" as a selector.)

 One more really fun selector is the "hover" one, which only applies to elements when your mouse is over them.
+Add this rule and try hovering over your row container:

 ```css
 #row-container:hover {